 How hard could it be to replicate that in a convenient portable package?
 I poked around Amazon for a while, assuming that I would just dangle a cheap charger off a deep-cycle battery, shove it under the desk, and clip gadgets to it during power failures.
 But I realized that unless I wanted to spend big bucks for a serious marine-scale system like the one on Nomadness, I’d be stuck with something disappointing.
 The Amazon reviews of cheapie chargers spoke volumes, and I wanted more capabilities anyway.
-(I should note that this happened before the Yeti 400 Lithium was introduced, and although it is smaller, I probably would have chosen that over the homebrew solution shown here.)
+(I should note that this happened before the excellent Yeti 400 Lithium was introduced, and had that existed at the time, I probably would have chosen that over the homebrew solution shown here.)

 From there, well, you know how geek obsession works.
 I kept refining the specs and began to think of it as the hub of my electrical life: easy mobility, fast charging from the wall, folding solar array with controller, sine wave inverter, AC and DC panels, USB charge ports, AA battery dock, and local displays.
 Since it would be the one thing in my personal space that is always on, it is a perfect substrate for data collection, a camera, and a server to graphically display history on a browser and push events to my watch.

 I didn’t find a suitable gadget to buy, or I would have done so and moved on… I am busy enough with the book and other projects.
 But now that it’s done, I find it to be a highly useful power tool, and one of these days I’ll write an eBook of plans for folks who want to build one.

 Like most of my projects, this avoids wheel-reinvention except where necessary.
 It’s a dense packaging and integration job involving carefully researched products, augmented by a few unusual features and overlaid with computational goodness (like BEHEMOTH).